-For all the CAT aspirants, here are few key tips that can be considered as the success mantra to crack CAT one of the toughest entrance exams.
-Byju Raveendran a hundred percentile scorer also shares his experience and on how to crack CAT exam.
+Here are a few key tips for CAT aspirants that can be considered as the success mantra to crack the CAT, one of the toughest entrance exams.
+Byju Raveendran, a hundred percentile scorer, also shares his experience on how to crack the CAT exam.

-Below are the few key points that one should in keep in mind and take it as a mantra to crack not only CAT exam but any exam.
+Below are a few key points that one should keep in mind and imbibe as a mantra to crack not only the CAT 2023 exam but any competitive exam.

-- Plan your timetable, prepare accordingly and execute timely
+- Plan your timetable, and prepare accordingly to ensure timely completion

-- Byju Raveendran believes that preparation for any exams calls for the qualitative amount of time spent on it and not the quantitative.
+- Byju Raveendran believes that preparation for any exam calls for the qualitative amount of time spent on it and not the quantitative.

 - Compete with yourself and don’t compare with others to win in the competition